humdek-unibe-ch/tbi-gaze/README.md

 ### GazeToMouseClose.exe
 This program requests `GazeToMouse.exe` to close gracefully.

+### ShowMouse.exe
+This program allows to restore the standard mouse pointer.
+It might be useful if the program `GazeToMouse.exe` crashes or is closed forcefully such that the mouse pointer is not restored after terminating.
+The user might end up with a hidden mouse pointer.
+A good solution for such a case is to install a shortcut to `ShowMouse.exe` on the desktop in order to execute it with the keyboard.

 ## Config File
 Each executable of the toolset uses a common config file.
 The config file serves to provide the executables with different information such as the location of the Tobii executables.
-The config file must be placed at the root directory of the application which is making the calls to the executables (e.g. at the location of `zleaf.exe`) and must be named `config.json`.
+The config file must be named `config.json` and is read from the following places with the indicated priority:
+ 1. in the directory of the caller, e.g. the installation folder of `ztree`
+ 2. in the directory of the executables, i.e. the installation folder of the here described utilities

 If no config file can be found, the following default values are used:

     {
         // the path to the output file
-        "OutputFile": "gaze.data",
+        "OutputPath": "",

         // the Tobii installation path
-        "TobiiPath": "C:\\Program Files (x86)\\Tobii\\",
+        "TobiiPath": "C:\\Program Files (x86)\\Tobii",

-        // Path to a transparent mouse icon.
-This is used to hide the mouse pointer "BlankMouseIconPath": "blank.cur",

         // Path to the standard mouse pointer icon.
 This is used to resore the mouse pointer "StandardMouseIconPath": "C:\\Windows\\Cursors\\aero_arrow.cur",